-ATTORNEY AT LAW, Will practice in the Courts of Rowan and adjoining counties.
+ATTORNEY AT LAW, SALISBURY, N. C., Will practice in the Courts of Rowan and adjoining coun ties.
 Collections promptly made.
 Jan.
 6 1861.
-17 - 1y tending beyond the time limited by the constitution

 TURNIP SEED.
-TURNIP SEED.
-Large Flat Dutch Turnip Seed, Red Top Turnip, Large Norfolk,

-Large Mammoth (from this county,) And other kinds of Turnip seed, For sale at PESCUD'S Drug Store.
-August 19 FINE LOT OF SPONGE.
+Large Flat Dutch Turnip Seed, Red Top Turnip, Large Norfolk Large Mammoth (from this county,) And other kinds of Turnip seed, PESCUD'S Drug Store.
+For sale at August 19

-Baker's Bitters.
-Black Tea, English Mustard.
-A large stock of Fancy Soaps, P. F. PESCUD'S, Received at dec.
-11, 861
+FINE LOT OF SPONGE.
+Salad Oil, Baker's Bitters, Black Tea, English Mustard A large stock of Fancy Soaps, P. F. PESCUD'S, Received at

 Our Own Primary Grammar.
-JUST PUBDISHED BY-STERLING & CAMPELL,
+JUST PUBDISHED BY STERLING & CAMPELL, GREENSBORO' N. C.

-GREENSBORO' N. C. 72 pages, 12 mo., 25 cents per copy.
+72 pages, 12 mo., 25 cents per copy.
 For sale by them and all booksellers.
 Teachers and School officers desiring copies for examination will receive them on remitting 15 cents to the author.
-C. W. SMYTHE, Lexington, N. C.

-Soda Crackers,
+C. W. SMYTHE.
+Lexington, N. C. dec.
+11, 861 with the most improved machinery, are now prepared to furnish the citizens of Raleigh, and the State, with fresh Crackers, and of the best quality, such as Soda Crackers, Butter Crackers, Water Crackers, Sugar Crackers, etc., etc. We are also prepared to furnish the Army and Navy

 Cracker Bakery.
-THE subscribers having built a large HARD-BREAD and CRACKER BAKERY, and fitted it up with the most improved machinery, are now prepared to furnish the citizens of Raleigh, and the State, with fresh Crackers, and of the best quality, such as etc., etc., etc., at the lowest market rates.
+THE subscribers having built a large HARD-BREAD and CRACKER BAKERY, and fitted it up

+Pilot Bread, Wine Biscuit, etc., etc., etc., at the lowest market rates.
 Cash orders securely packed JAS.
 SIMPSON & SCN. and promptly by